munificent/ui-as-code/Motivation.md

 ) // CupertinoTabScaffold
 ```

-This is great for people reading code inside VS Code or IntelliJ, but doesn't help people
+This is great for people reading code inside those IDEs, but doesn't help people
 using other editors, doing code reviews, or reading code on GitHub.

 ## Extra nesting and boilerplate for child widgets